nithishakumar/UnitySmartCopy/README.md

 ### Case 1 - When the Prefab Stage is Closed Before Copying:

 Unity's default behavior maps OnClick's target to the root object (Cube) in the scene, however, SmartCopy doesn't set it to a valid object because the object reference is lost after the prefab stage has closed.
 Note how both don't set the Character Prefab to the Cube object since it is not present in the current scene.
+Cube is the child object present inside the Capsule 1 prefab.

 ![ezgif-3452865fcaed27bb](https://github.com/user-attachments/assets/ec6e8714-1a29-49cf-ba24-52dbd17b24a3)